3and4/Leither/doc/MiMei-en.md

 Besides capable of building complete cloud applications, all the applications and data within Leither system is of MiMei type that is freely movable among nodes.
 MiMei also enabled load balance mechanism of Leither.
 All those powerful features make Leither ideal for building cloud service platform.
 The best practice of Leither App development is to execute business logic in the frontend, therefore greatly reduce the load on the backend.
 The same server running Leither can outperform traditional platform 100 times or more.
 #### 7.4 Advantages of Leither Cloud
 #### 7.4.1 Simple Application Development
-Knowledge of HTML5 is sufficient to do most of the work for building cloud services, or develop website, App and applet independently.
-The workflow is almost identical to a local HTML application.
+Knowledge of HTML5 is sufficient to do most of the work for developing cloud services or website, App and applet independently.
+The workflow is almost identical to a HTML single page application.
-#### 7.4.2 Extremely low requirement of system resource
+#### 7.4.2 Extremely low demand on system resources
 Leither is developed with low CPU, low memory devices in mind.
 Leither applications consume very little system resources of the node, because data and business logic are executed in the frontend, aka user's browser or App usually.

-#### 7.4.3 Low Bandwidth Cost
+#### 7.4.3 Low bandwidth cost
-For traffic heavy applications, traffic load can be efficiently balanced by nodes in users' home network.
-The cost of traffic is only 1/10th of regular network.
+For traffic heavy applications, traffic load can be efficiently balanced by nodes in users' home network, which is cheap.
+The cost of traffic is only 1/10th of regular web service.

-#### 7.4.4 Elastic Services
+#### 7.4.4 Elastic service
-Leither system applications and data both support docker-like sandbox.
-Application file and database both support versioned backup.
-One physical machine can support multiple users, multiple Apps and their data.
-App and data can flow among different physical machines freely without changing of domain name and link address.
+Both Leither system applications and data support docker-like sandbox.
+Both file and database support versioned backup.
+One physical machine can support multiple users, multiple applications and their datum.
+Application and data can flow among different physical machines freely without changing domain name or link address.

 Elastic service of Leither platform is enabled by decentralized domain name and MiMei mechanism.